 One of the many components of a Power Makeover, the Power Tattoo is a distinguishing mark that shows a character has a certain set of powers.
 It may only appear when the time is right, or it may be visible at all times, but it frequently tends to glow.
 Expect it to be placed somewhere on the body that reflects its usage.
 The more benign version of Mark of the Beast.

 Compare Marked Change, where the marks generally cover more of the body, but only when someone has powered up.
-See also Volcanic Veins, which similarly glow.
+See also Volcanic Veins and Tron Lines, which similarly glow.
 A person covered in these is a Human Notepad.

 open/close all folders